 A copper Memorial Chalice in the Chancel was designed by Forres artist Harold Gordon commemorating those in the parish who died in the 1939-1945 war.

 The octagonal Pulpit of Caen Stone and the beautifully crafted Pitch Pine Ceiling combine with those features previously mentioned to make St. Laurence Church a place of special beauty.
-In 1997/1998 the Church was completely re-wired and new lighting installed, and the subsidiary heating was also re-wired.
-The pitch pine ceiling can now been seen to its best advantage and with the anonymous gift of carpeting to the main aisles and Meeting Area/Sales Area/Library in the North aisle the interior look of the Church has been greatly enhanced.
+In 1997/1998 the Church was completely re-wired.
+New lighting was installed allowing the pitch pine ceiling to be seen to its best advantage.
+An anonymous gift of carpeting to the main aisle greatly enhanced the interior look of the Church.
+In 2019/2020 two large legacies enabled the north aisle to be developed as a meeting area with toilets and a small kitchen.

 The Church has two large bells, each weighing approximately four hundredweight.
 The first measures 2 feet in diameter, is sweet-toned and carries the Latin inscription "Si Deus pro nobis qui contra nos, 1682" (if God be for us who can be against us).
 The second which is smaller and shriller in tone and bears the words "William Chapman fecit, 1781 ".
 A chime of eight tuning bells, gifted by William Douglas of Lenzie, has been played by successive generations of teenagers as people gather for Sunday worship.